Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

-Starting July 1, 2020, Delaware households can use their SNAP food benefits or P-EBT benefits to order groceries online for pick-up or delivery from participating ShopRite and Walmart stores and at Amazon.
+Delaware households can use their SNAP food benefits or P-EBT benefits to order groceries online for pick-up or delivery from participating Aldi, Food Lion, ShopRite, and Walmart stores and at Amazon.

 Households will be able to shop and pay for SNAP eligible food items online by using their EBT card at checkout.
 Households can only use their EBT card online at stores and retailers that accept SNAP EBT online payments.
 Households cannot pay for service, delivery, shipping, or membership fees with EBT benefits.